DoneDeal0/superdiff/README.md

 import { getListDiff } from "@donedeal0/superdiff";
 ```

-Compares two arrays and return a diff for each value:
+Compares two arrays and returns a diff for each value:

 - index change: `prevIndex`, `newIndex`, `indexDiff`
 - status: `added`, `deleted`, `equal`, `moved`, `updated`
 - value
 - supports arrays of primitive values and objects
-- supports arrays with duplicated values
+- supports arrays with duplicate values

 format: